OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 - Authorization level
   - Make sure that the user's accesses allow them to upload a file, or multiple files for administrative cases.

+### Content-Type Validation

+Other than defining the extension of the uploaded file, its MIME-type can be checked for a quick protection against simple file upload attacks.

+This can be done preferrably in a whitelist approach; otherwise, this can be done in a blacklist approach.

+> This should not be used on its own, as bypassing it is pretty common and easy.

 # Context

 Into web applications, when we expect upload of working documents from users, we can expose the application to submission of documents that we can categorize as *malicious*.